Adam-yni/GPoeT/README.md

 ---

 ### Notes on Generated Text 📜
 This word-for-word translation keeps the structure and phrasing of the original poem without correcting any grammatical errors or inconsistencies.
-The translation is intentionally literal, preserving the original's abstract and somewhat disjointed nature.

 ### Contributions & Feedback 💬
 This project is a work in progress—feel free to suggest ideas or improvements!